 Also at Northwood Park is Domesday, who sired G1 winners Pressday and Doctor Doom in his first two crops.
 Domesday's first Victorian-bred crop already boasts 11 Stakes performers while his next crop is highlighted by G3-winning juvenile Antelucan.

-Dawn Approach, Epaulette, Carlton House and Albrecht are set to join the stallion roster at Kelvinside while Kuroshio is a new addition to the Northwood Park roster.
+Dawn Approach, Epaulette, Carlton House and Albrecht joined the stallion roster at Kelvinside last year while Kuroshio was a new addition to the Northwood Park roster.
 Dawn Approach was the Champion juvenile of Europe and a Classic winner at three, while Epaulette is the best son of Commands and won the G1 Golden Rose and G1 Doomben 10,000 as a three-year-old.
-Boasting a real stallion's pedigree, Albrecht is a son of Champion stallion Redoute's Choice and is out of a full-sister to another Champion stallion in Lonhro and Carlton House is a son of star stallion Street Cry who sadly died earlier this year.
+Boasting a real stallion's pedigree, Albrecht is a son of Champion stallion Redoute's Choice and is out of a full-sister to another Champion stallion in Lonhro and Carlton House is a son of star stallion Street Cry who died last year.
 A fast, precocious juvenile, Kuroshio defeated several older G1-winning sprinters when he claimed the G2 McEwen Stakes at Moonee Valley as a three-year-old.

 In addition to standing stallions, Darley also manages some of the racing interests of Sheikh Mohammed and various members of the Maktoum family, and has thoroughbred racehorses with various trainers in the UK, Ireland, France, the United States, Australia and Japan.
 The best of these horses will transfer to Godolphin, to race in the famous blue silks that have been carried to victory in numerous G1 races across the globe.